weplate/backend/README.md

 Under `api/`:

-- `schools/`: Lists schools
+- GET `schools/`: Lists schools
-- `ingredients/`: Requires auth: lists all ingredients associated with a school
+- GET `ingredients/`: Requires auth: lists all ingredients associated with a school
-- `school_items/`: Requires auth: lists all meal items associated with a school
+- GET `school_items/`: Requires auth: lists all meal items associated with a school
-- `meals/`: Requires auth: lists all meals associated with a school, 5 most recent
+- GET `meals/`: Requires auth: lists all meals associated with a school, 5 most recent
   - GET query parameter `group=<group>`: Filters by group
   - GET query parameter `date=yyyy-mm-dd`: Filters by day
   - `meals/<meal_id>/`: lists detailed information about a meal
-- `nutritional_requirements/`: Requires auth: returns nutritional requirements for this person
+- GET `nutritional_requirements/`: Requires auth: returns nutritional requirements for this person
-- `settings/`: Requires auth: lists settings
+- GET `settings/`: Requires auth: lists settings
-  - `settings/update/`: Allows updating of settings
+  - POST `settings/update/`: Allows updating of settings
     - Partial updating is supported.
 Updated settings should be given in the same format as how they are retrieved in `settings/`, except the fields `ban`, `favour`, `allergies` should be lists of primary keys (IDs) instead of objects
+- `suggest/`: Requires auth: for meal suggestions
+  - GET `suggest/<meal_id>/items/`: Returns a possible selection of meal items that could be selected
+    - SelectionObj (represents the possible selections for a single part of the 'box': `{ "category": "vegetable" | "protein" | "carbohydrate", "items": [ list of MealItem IDs ]`
+    - Response: `{ "large": SelectionObj, "small1": SelectionObj, "small2": SelectionObj }`
+  - GET `suggest/portions/`: Returns a possible set of portion sizes for a given selection of Meal Items, trying to balance it with the authenticated profile's nutritional requirements
+    - Requires GET parameters: `small1`, `small2`, `large`.
+Each parameter should be the id (primary key) of a MealItem
+    - Returns an object of the form: `{ "small1": { "volume": <in mL>, "weight": <in g> }, "small2": { ... }, "large": { ... }` (the responses for `small2` and `large` are the same as for `small1`)

+### Analytics

+These are for creating and viewing analytics objects.
+All endpoints will be of the form `api/analytics/<endpoint>/`.
+Submitting a GET request will return the MAX_LOG_ENTRIES latest log entries for this endpoint (currently MAX_LOG_ENTRIES is set to 20).
+Submitting a POST request with the required parameters will add a new log entry.

+Endpoints:

+- `meal_choice` parameters:
+  - `meal`: ID of `MealSelection` object
+  - `small1`: ID of `MealItem` object
+  - `small2`: ID of `MealItem` object
+  - `large`: ID of `MealItem` object
+  - `small1_portion`: float
+  - `small2_portion`: float
+  - `large_portion`: float
+- `meal_item_vote` parameters:
+  - `meal_item`: ID of `MealItem` object
+  - `liked`: boolean

 ### API Auth and Registration

 Also under `api/`:

-- `register/`: Registration, field structure is nearly identical to `settings/update/`, except you need the fields `username` and `password` as well
+- POST `register/`: Registration, field structure is nearly identical to `settings/update/`, except you need the fields `username` and `password` as well
-- `token_auth/`: Token authentication.
+- POST `token_auth/`: Token authentication.
 See below
 - `auth/`: I have no idea what this is for

 ### Authentication